Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 root@rescue12-customer-eu (nsxxxxx.ip-xx-xx-xx.eu) ~ # mkdir old new
 ```

-Next, mount **nvme1n1p1** in the 'old' folder and **nvme0n1p1** in the 'new' folder to make the distinction:
+Mount **nvme1n1p1** in the 'old' folder and **nvme0n1p1** in the 'new' folder to make the distinction:

 ```sh
 root@rescue12-customer-eu (nsxxxxx.ip-xx-xx-xx.eu) ~ # mount /dev/nvme1n1p1 old
 root@rescue12-customer-eu (nsxxxxx.ip-xx-xx-xx.eu) ~ # mount /dev/nvme0n1p1 new
 ```

-Next, copy the files from the 'old' folder to 'new' one:
+Copy the files from the 'old' folder to 'new' one:

 ```sh
 root@rescue12-customer-eu (nsxxxxx.ip-xx-xx-xx.eu) ~ # rsync -axv old/ new/